zannat20040/SGE-Project02-Client/README.md

 - Features
 - Technologies Used
 - Installation
-- Usage
+- Environment Variables
-- Folder Structure
+- Documentation
-- Contributing
+- Used By
-- License
+- Support

 ## Features